bertelmonster2k/photoncloud.github.com/_posts/Getting Started/2012-05-10-HelloWorldPart2.md

 ### OnEvent

-For an easy way to print out readable operation codeswe will define the following enum: (this won't be necessary for 3.0):
+For an easy way to print out readable operation codes we will define the following enum: (this won't be necessary for 3.0):

 ~~~~ {.code}